liquidapps-io/docs/docs/developers/vram-getting-started.md

 * [Kylin Account](kylin-account.md)

 ## Unbox sample template
-This box supports all DAPP Services and unit tests and is build to integrate your own vRAM logic.
+This box supports all DAPP Services and unit tests and is built to integrate your own vRAM logic.
 ```bash
 mkdir mydapp; cd mydapp
 zeus unbox dapp --no-create-dir